-Emergency medicine can be a turbulent and overwhelming field for the physicians, nurses and other health care providers who are faced with life and death consequences each day.
+Emergency medicine can be a turbulent and overwhelming field for the physicians, nurses, and other health care providers who are faced with life and death consequences each day.

 Emergency physicians have historically had higher rates of career burnout and post-traumatic stress disorder (PTSD) than other medical specialties.
-Upwards of 65 percent of emergency physicians and emergency medicine resident physicians report experiencing burnout during their career.
+Upwards of 65 percent of emergency physicians and emergency medicine resident physicians report experiencing burnout during their careers.
 While approximately 15 to 17 percent of emergency physicians, and upwards of 20 percent of emergency medicine residents met the diagnostic criteria for PTSD in 2019.

 It’s clear this job can take its toll with data suggesting that, in the last year, as many as 6,000 emergency physicians have contemplated suicide and up to 400 have attempted to take their own life.

 Despite the prevalence of depression, feelings of burn out, and other mental health issues, there is a legitimate fear of consequences that deters physicians from seeking the care they need, leaving many people with no better option than to suffer in silence.